Troubleshooting Desktop Access | Teleport

 Solution: Disable Network Level Authentication (NLA)

 This means that the RDP server is requiring NLA.
-Teleport currently requires that NLA is disabled in order to perform its certificate-based passwordless login.
+To fix this error, you can configure the server such that it doesn't require NLA, or you can enable NLA if you are running Teleport 16.2.0 or later.

-To disable NLA, follow the instructions to allow remote desktop connections in the group policy object you have configured for Teleport connections.
+To configure the server to not require NLA, follow the instructions to allow remote desktop connections in the group policy object you have configured for Teleport connections.
 If you are still encountering this error after disabling NLA in Active Directory, run the following command from the Windows Command prompt as an administrator to force the policy update:

 gpupdate.exe /force